zeehio/sgolay/cran-comments.md

 ## Comments

-All the comments from the reviewer were addressed (email on Sept 5th):
+All the comments from the reviewer were addressed (email from Sept 5th):

 > Thanks,
 >